innoflash/pluto-nestjs/README.md

 ## Documentation
+The documentation is available on [Postman documentation](https://documenter.getpostman.com/view/7034853/2s946fdY5J)
+- Take note of the examples on the right darker section that can show you example response data for different queries.
-The documentation is available on [Postman documentation](https://documenter.getpostman.com/view/7034853/2s946fdY5J) The users listing is left unguarded with auth guards so you have access to the users you can use for the tinkering.
+- The users listing is left unguarded with auth guards so you have access to the users you can use for the tinkering.

 ## Installation
 This project can be run on docker but first you will need to make a local copy of the environment file.